Pompeo pledges unwavering support for Ukraine ahead of Zelenskiy meeting | DW | 31.01.2020

 "Pompeo assured Ukraine of the full support of the United States in stopping Russia's aggression and restoring Ukraine's sovereignty and territorial integrity in full," the Ukrainian government said in a statement after Pompeo met with Foreign Minister Vadym Prystaiko.

-Last summer, according to witness accounts including former National Security Advisor John Bolton, President Trump temporarily withheld aid to Ukraine hoping that Zelenskiy's administration greenlit an investigation into Hunter Biden.
+Last summer, according to witness accounts including former National Security Advisor John Bolton, President Trump temporarily withheld aid to Ukraine hoping that Zelenskiy's administration would announce an investigation into Hunter Biden.
 The son of Trump's Democratic rival, Joe Biden, used to serve on the board of a Ukrainian energy company.

 Other factors complicating the relationship between Kyiv and Washington include unfounded allegations by some Republican senators that Ukraine, and not Russia, meddled in the 2016 US election and the campaign to remove former US Ambassador to Ukraine, Marie Yovanovitch, from her post.